 The most underrated fix available to any leader is also the simplest: define your terms.
 What does urgent mean on your team?
 What does a good update look like?
 When someone says they will handle it, what does that commit them to?

 When teams build a shared vocabulary around common situations, they eliminate a massive amount of interpretive friction.
 People stop guessing what the leader means and start operating from the same playbook.
-This is one of the core principles behind the Solutions-Oriented Leader framework — clarity at the leadership level creates clarity throughout the organization.
+Clarity at the leadership level creates clarity throughout the organization.
+This principle sits at the core of the Solutions Oriented Leader framework.

 2. Establish Communication Norms, Not Just Tools

 Most organizations have plenty of communication tools.
 What they lack is agreement on how to use them.
 Email, Slack, text, video calls, and in-person meetings all serve different purposes.
-Without explicit norms, people default to whatever feels most comfortable to them personally.
-Critical information gets buried in the wrong channel and people develop the habit of checking everything compulsively just to make sure they have not missed something.
+Without explicit norms, people default to whatever feels most comfortable personally.
+Critical information gets buried in the wrong channel and people develop the habit of checking everything compulsively.

 Set the norms explicitly.
 Define what goes in email versus a messaging platform versus a quick call.
 Establish response time expectations by channel and urgency level.
 When the rules are clear, the noise drops and the signal gets through.